Optimal Control of a Bioeconomic Crop-Energy System with Energy Reinvestment: Mathematical Formulation

 The system is governed by the following set of coupled differential equations:

 with initial conditions:

 \textbf{Each equation models a distinct dynamic process.} Equation~\eqref{eq:soil} describes the evolution of soil fertility as a balance between enrichment from biomass return, natural decay, and energy-driven reinforcement.
 Equation~\eqref{eq:residue} links residue biomass availability to soil quality and includes losses due to decomposition or diversion.
+We assume residue productivity is linear: $\eta(S)=\rho S$ with $\rho>0$.
 Equation~\eqref{eq:energy} captures energy accumulation through conversion, with degradation of usable output over time.

 The model depends on the following parameters: \begin{itemize} \item $\alpha$ [tC/t]: Efficiency of soil enrichment via residue return; \item $\delta_S$ [1/year]: Natural decay rate of organic matter in the soil; \item $\rho$ [t/(tC$\cdot$year)]: Residue productivity per unit soil fertility; \item $\gamma$ [1/year]: Loss rate of residue biomass; \item $\beta$ [MJ/t]: Energy yield per ton of residue; \item $\delta_E$ [1/year]: Decay rate of accumulated energy; \item $\theta$ [tC/(MJ$\cdot$year)]: Efficiency of energy reinvestment into soil. \end{itemize}